Updated: April 11, 2023

 Around every street corner in Porto, you’ll find enchanting cobblestone streets, brightly colored buildings, and traditional culinary gems.
 In Lisbon, you’ll find many parks, gardens, museums, cafes, and restaurants, as well as its symbolic Tagus river and monuments.
 The capital city offers a blend of historical, traditional, and modern properties for sale.

 Both cities benefit from a state-of-the-art public health and education system, at roughly the same quality level as other European countries.
-This is one of the main advantages of investing in an EU residency scheme such as the Golden Visa.
+You can see more about the education system in Portugal in our article here.

 What are the job opportunities like?